rodriguezfa/AdminLTE.NETCore/README.md

 Full implementation into .NET Core is not complete.

 Todo List:
-- Figure out how to execute js after loading a partial view.
+- Figure out how to execute js after loading a partial view. (done)
+- Clear previous "active" flag from 'treeview-menu' item
 - Implement the rest of the controllers and actions for pages.